 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
-The analysis was based on historical salvage data during 2009–2019 which did not include any above normal water years, hence that row of the table is noted as ‘NA’.
+The analysis was based on historical salvage data during 2009–2019 which did not include any Above Normal Water Years, hence that row of the table is noted as ‘NA’.

-Table wr_jones.
+Table 11-17.
 Entrainment Loss of Juvenile Winter-Run Chinook Salmon At CVP Jones Pumping Plant, Averaged by Water Year Type, Based on the Salvage-Density Method.